Noobsynoobs/misc-js-solutions/README.md

 # misc-js-solutions
-Miscellaneous Javascript scripts to solve day to day design issues First addition to the repo is a js script to configure a responsive slider/expand-collapse content area.
+Miscellaneous Javascript scripts to solve day to day design issues <br>
+First addition to the repo is a js script to configure a responsive slider/expand-collapse content area.